robusta-dev/robusta/docs/tutorials/configuring-automations.rst

 Further customization
 ------------------------
-Try changing the configuration to monitors changes to a deployment\'s image tag.
+Try changing the configuration to monitors changes to a deployment's image tag.